renatogondin/spring-boot-ionic-frontend/README.md

 # spring-boot-ionic-frontend
 <h1>Front-End</h1>
- <a href="https://medium.com/renato1902/spring-boot-and-ionic-online-store-app-b58e41cc07e0">Check the Medium article</a>
+ <a href="https://medium.com/renato1902/spring-boot-and-ionic-online-store-app-b58e41cc07e0">Clic here and check the Medium article</a>
  <p>This is the front-end part of a full-stack app developed with Java (Spring) for the <br>
     back-end and Javascript(Ionic) for the front-end part</p>
     <img src="https://github.com/renatogondin/spring-boot-ionic-frontend/blob/master/fotografias/2.png">